 8. Is the dachshund potty trained?

-Listed below are supplies to consider befor adopting your dachshund.
+Listed below are supplies to consider before adopting your dachshund.

 2. Food and Water Bowls – These can be fun and unique to your dog’s personality, or they can be simple and functional.